renlulu/ParseProject/Review Capital/project.md

 ---
+name: Review Capital
-name: Review Capitaldescription: A decentralised open source project built on Zilliqa blockchain that focuses on building DApps related to news and reviews industry.
+description: A decentralised open source project built on Zilliqa blockchain that focuses on building DApps related to news and reviews industry.
 logo: Yes
 categories: Dapp
 status: Live